(Last updated on May 12th, 2022)

 PaintShop Pro also recognizes a larger number of brush formats than Photoshop, which only adapts to one format for brushes.
 That being said, PaintShop Pro only runs on Windows operating systems.
 For that major hindrance, a point and a half was taken off the score.

-But Photoshop has a huge advantage in this department since it can recognize both 3D models, video, and audio files.
+Photoshop has a huge advantage in this department since it can recognize both 3D models, video, and audio files.
 Various formats are recognized under these areas, which include 3DS (3D models), AIFF (audio), and MPEG-4 (video).

 Though Photoshop is somewhat limited in how much control you have over bringing in these file types (given that it’s not exactly a dedicated application in any of these three areas), it’s still useful to have these options available need to incorporate them into your project.

 Photoshop can be run on desktop and mobile for PC and Mac environments.
 That may be one of the most crucial aspects considering PaintShop Pro is limited to PCs.
 For being more versatile, one point was taken off for the few limitations in control.

 Winner: Adobe Photoshop.
 There are many differences between the two apps when it comes to integration.
 The most obvious is the choice of platforms.
 Considering that PaintShop Pro is limited to Windows environments only, Photoshop is far more applicable for any work environment.